courtreform/Scripts/README.md

 # Scripts

-Just managing some of my files
+Just managing some of my files, trying to learn Git / Programming.